 The counts for each conversion event are important because they helps to identify bottlenecks and opportunities within the process.
 You need to know if you have enough lead development personnel in place to qualify incoming leads before they grow cold.
 Likewise, you need to make sure their is sufficient flow of MQLs for the number of quota-carrying sales staff.
 Not all conversion events are equally important to the sales process.
 Each organization needs to decide which conversion events are worth tracking and how various conversions events impact the sales funnel.

 For each conversion event in your sales process, there is an an associated conversion rate.

 The conversion rate for each conversion event is important as a measure of process efficiency.
 It takes a bit of experience with your lead generation techniques and sales processes to establish the “natural” conversion rates for various events.
 But once you have a benchmark, the next step is to look for ways to improve the conversion rates along the way.

 Conversion rate improvements play a major role in profitability.
 If a particular ad campaign yields 10% more results, it drove more opportunities for the same budget.
 Likewise, if the same sales team is able to close 15% of MQLs instead of 10%, a nice percentage of the increased revenue flows down to the bottom line.

 Both sales and marketing professionals still need to prioritize creation of new customers.
-Understanding the mathematics of conversion helps you understand how the funnel comes together and where you can generate the most leverage for your business.
+Understanding the mathematics of sales funnel conversions helps you understand how the funnel comes together and where you can generate the most leverage for your business.